-At the time of the state plan draft, DVR had 103 staff in the following positions:
+–At the time of the state plan draft, DVR had 88 staff in the following positions:

 Bureau Director - 1

 DVR Director - 1

-Systems Improvement & Quality Assurance Director - 1
+Systems Improvement & Quality Assurance Director - 0

 DVR Assistant Director - 1

-Page 213

-Regional Manager - 4
+Regional Manager – 4

 Casework Supervisor - 7

 Rehabilitation Consultant - 4

 Management Analyst - 1

 Procurement and Contract specialist - 1

-Rehabilitation Counselor II - 59
+Rehabilitation Counselor II - 50

-Rehabilitation Counselor I - 10
+Rehabilitation Counselor I - 7

-Support Staff - 13
+Support Staff - 11

-Maine DVR averaged a 14 % turnover rate for Rehabilitation Counselor II’s (RCII) VR Counselors in FFY 19.
-There are currently 8 RC II positions that are vacant.
+Maine DVR averaged a 15 % turnover rate for Rehabilitation Counselor II’s (RCII) VR Counselors in FFY 20.
+There are currently 17 RC II positions that are vacant.
 Maine’s turnover rate continues to be deeply affected by the tight labor market and retirement, given the age of its workforce and less competitive wages when compared to private sector employment.
 VR Counselors are being actively sought by private sector employers who offer higher pay, work from home positions and other benefits.
+In addition, the COVID-19 pandemic impacted staffing rates.
 Assuming retention levels remain consistent, it can be projected that DVR staffing needs could require as many as 19 new Rehabilitation Counselors in the next 5 years.
 The average turnover rate for non–rehabilitation counselor staff has been relatively consistent, approximately 13–15 percent annually.
-In examining staffing patterns of all other DVR staff, the turnover rate is approximately 20 percent.
-During FFY 2019, DVR hired 17 Rehabilitation Counselor II’s.
+In examining staffing patterns of all other DVR staff, the turnover rate is approximately 17 percent.
+During FFY 2020, DVR hired 13 Rehabilitation Counselor II’s.
+At the time of this writing 28 positions (various roles) are vacant across the agency.

 II.
 THE NUMBER OF PERSONNEL CURRENTLY NEEDED BY THE STATE AGENCY TO PROVIDE VR SERVICES, BROKEN DOWN BY PERSONNEL CATEGORY; AND

 When applying the average turnover rates, it can be forecasted that Maine DVR will need to replace:

 1 Regional Manager,

 3 Casework Supervisors,

-6 Paraprofessionals,
+7 Paraprofessionals,

-2 Clerical/Support Personnel and
+3 Clerical/Support Personnel and

-0 Rehabilitation ConsultantsIII.
+0 Rehabilitation Consultants

+III.
 PROJECTIONS OF THE NUMBER OF PERSONNEL, BROKEN DOWN BY PERSONNEL CATEGORY, WHO WILL BE NEEDED BY THE STATE AGENCY TO PROVIDE VR SERVICES IN 5 YEARS BASED ON PROJECTIONS OF THE NUMBER OF INDIVIDUALS TO BE SERVED, INCLUDING INDIVIDUALS WITH SIGNIFICANT DISABILITIES, THE NUMBER OF PERSONNEL EXPECTED TO RETIRE OR LEAVE THE FIELD, AND OTHER RELEVANT FACTORS.

 Within the next five years.
 The projections for staff vacancies are dependent upon current levels of funding as well as stability in state hiring and contracts.
 Maine DVR will keep RSA apprised of developments on this issue

 Projected vacancies over the next 5 years:

+1

-1) Director Vocational Rehabilitation: 0 Vacancies
+Director Vocational Rehabilitation: 0 Vacancies

-Page 214

-2) Director SIQA: 1 Vacancy
+Director SIQA: 1 Vacancy

-3) Director, Division for the Deaf, Hard of Hearing and Late Deafened: 0 Vacancy
+Director, Division for the Deaf, Hard of Hearing and Late Deafened: 0 Vacancy

-4) Assistant Director Vocational Rehabilitation: 0 Vacancies
+Assistant Director Vocational Rehabilitation: 0 Vacancies

-5) Regional Manager: 1 Vacancy
+Regional Manager: 1 Vacancy

-6) Casework Supervisor: 3 Vacancies.
+Casework Supervisor: 3 Vacancies.

-7) Rehabilitation Consultant: 0 Vacancies
+Rehabilitation Consultant: 0 Vacancies

-8) Vocational Rehabilitation Counselor II: 18 Vacancies
+Vocational Rehabilitation Counselor II: 15 Vacancies

-9) Paraprofessional: 2 Vacancies
+Paraprofessional: 2 Vacancies

-10) Support Personnel: 3 VacanciesThe system for collecting and analyzing data indicates approximately 10,000 individuals with disabilities will be served by Vocational Rehabilitation in PY 2020.
-Current service delivery is performed by Division of Vocational Rehabilitation (DVR) staff, consisting of 59 Vocational Rehabilitation Counselors, eight Paraprofessionals, eight Casework Supervisors, and three Regional Managers.
-DVR staff receives administrative and organizational support and guidance from the Director of DVR, the Director of SIQA (Systems Improvement and Quality Assurance), the Director of the Division for the Deaf, Hard of Hearing and Late Deafened, DVR Assistant Director, and four Rehabilitation Consultants (program specialists), one management analyst, and clerical/secretarial support services from 22 office personnel.
-DVR has an additional 7 Rehabilitation Counselor I’s.
-In FFY 17, due to funding from the Transition Work Based Learning Grant, a Grant Manager and 3 Rehabilitation Counselor I’s, and .5FTE business account manager were able to be hired as time-limited positions for the five years of the grant.
+Support Personnel: 3 Vacancies

+DVR estimates that approximately 8500 individuals with disabilities will be served by Vocational Rehabilitation in PY 2022.
+Reorganization and reclassification of DVR positions is occurring in light of new learning during the pandemic – as well as an ongoing tight labor market.
+Service delivery is performed by Division of Vocational Rehabilitation (DVR) staff, consisting of 68 Vocational Rehabilitation Counselor II’s (including Rehabilitation Counselors for the Deaf), 10 Rehabilitation Counselor I’s, , eight Casework Supervisors, and three Regional Managers.
+DVR staff receives administrative and organizational support and guidance from the Director of DVR, the Assistant Director of DVR, the Director of SIQA (Systems Improvement and Quality Assurance), the Director of the Division for the Deaf, Hard of Hearing and Late Deafened, , and four Rehabilitation Consultants (program specialists), one management analyst, two Clerical Supervisors, and support services from 12 office personnel...
+DVR reserves up to three lines for use for interns.

 B. PERSONNEL DEVELOPMENT